trinhxuann/deltadata/README.md

 drive or a URL to a file online.
 The file must be an Access database or a compressed file (e.g., .zip) with the Access database inside.
-If the Access database needs to be downloaded from a URL or extracted from a compressed file, the file will be downloaded to the temporary folder (it will be deleted after R is shut down).
+If the Access database needs to be downloaded from a URL or extracted from a compressed file, the file will be downloaded to Window’s temporary folder (it will be deleted after R is shut down).

 We will download the 20 mm from the FTP website, opting for the .zip version.
 The function will download the file, extract it, and provide us